OSOceanAcoustics/echopop/docs/core_data_structure.md

 (data-structure)=
 # Core data structures

 Input data, intermediate variables and calculations, and results are stored within several attributes associated with the `Survey`-class object.
-Information on how these attributes are used in the general `echopop` workflow can be found in greater detail [within the example notebook](echopop-example-workflow).
+The attributes and stored data are detailed in the sections below.
+See [the example notebook](echopop-example-workflow) for information on how these attributes are used in the general `echopop` workflow.

 ## Class attributes